nobitagit/blog/_posts/2019-7-2-Functional-Lodash-From-Chaining-to-Piping.md

 // -> git checkout 56e092ab1bd01b2492286d5e0f6922b0405b482b
 ```

-With the introduction out of the way it's time to see some code!
+With the disclaimers out of the way it's time to see some code!

 ## Introduction: our challenge of the day
-In order to demostrate the power of Lodash we will set ourselves a realistic goal.
+In order to demonstrate the power of Lodash we will set ourselves a realistic goal.
 Given a list of players we want to find the names of the top three players by number of goals.
 If two players have the same number of goals, then the one who managed to get to that tally with a lower number of shots will be the winner.